 owners, drivers, and employers

-The owner of a vehicle, the driver, or the employer if the vehicle was in company use at the time of the accident may be held liable for your accident.
-We will research who was driving the vehicle at the time of the accident, and for what purpose, so we can seek compensation from all of the parties involved.
+The owner of a vehicle, the driver, or the employer, if the vehicle was in company use at the time of the accident, may be held liable for your accident.
+We will research who was driving the vehicle at the time of the accident, and for what purpose so we can seek compensation from all parties involved.

 We will determine through our investigation if the accident was the fault of a defective vehicle: either the motorcycle or the other car.
 This may be difficult to prove, but if a defect is found to be the cause of the accident, the manufacturer of that vehicle can be held liable for your losses.

 In some cases, government agencies can be held liable for the accident.
-If it can be shown that the road design or improper maintenance of the road led to the accident, you may be able to claim against these agencies for compensation.
+If it can be shown that the road design or improper road maintenance led to the accident, you may be able to claim against these agencies for compensation.

 Claiming against a government agency can be a challenge.
-However, our NJ motorcycle accident lawyers have the skills to navigate through the red tape of government agencies and hold them responsible if they are the cause of your motorcycle accident.
+However, our NJ motorcycle accident lawyers have the skills to navigate the red tape of government agencies and hold them responsible if they cause your motorcycle accident.

 See also: New Jersey Motorcycle Accident Laws

 Does motorcycle insurance cover medical bills?

 It is crucial to understand that New Jersey insurance laws are not favorable to motorcyclists or to motorcycle crashes.